-It’s not always easy to revise your sales strategy to target existing customers.
+RIt’sevising your sales strategy to target existing customers is not always easy.
 A business coach can help you gain some perspective.
 Please fill out my contact form, and let’s schedule a video call to discuss how to sell more to existing customers.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023